jboss-developer/jboss-eap-quickstarts/hornetq-clustering/README.md

 **IMPORTANT:** This quickstart depends on the deployment of the `helloworld-mdb` quickstart WAR for its tests.
 Before you continue, you must build the `helloworld-mdb` quickstart WAR.

-Open a command line and navigate to the root directory of the helloworld-mdb quickstart.
+Open a command prompt and navigate to the root directory of the helloworld-mdb quickstart.
 Type this command to build the WAR archive:

         mvn clean install